nervosnetwork/ckb/rpc/README.md

 #### Fields

-`MinerReward` is a JSON object with following fields.
+`MinerReward` is a JSON object with the following fields.

 *   `primary`: [`Capacity`](#type-capacity) - The primary base block reward allocated to miners.

 *   `secondary`: [`Capacity`](#type-capacity) - The secondary base block reward allocated to miners.

-*   `committed`: [`Capacity`](#type-capacity) - The transaction fees rewarded to miner because the transaction is committed in the block.
+*   `committed`: [`Capacity`](#type-capacity) - The transaction fees that are rewarded to miners because the transaction is committed in the block.

-    Miner get 60% of transaction fee for each transaction committed in the block.
+    Miners get 60% of the transaction fee for each transaction committed in the block.

-*   `proposal`: [`Capacity`](#type-capacity) - The transaction fees rewarded to miner because the transaction is proposed in the block or its uncles.
+*   `proposal`: [`Capacity`](#type-capacity) - The transaction fees that are rewarded to miners because the transaction is proposed in the block or its uncles.

-    Miner get 40% of transaction fee for each transaction proposed in the block and is committed later in its active commit window.
+    Miners get 40% of the transaction fee for each transaction proposed in the block and committed later in its active commit window.

 ### Type `NodeAddress`